 For this pie you will need a food processor to make the crust, and a blender to make the filling.
 I get questions every week about which food processor and blender I use.
 Many of you know that the Blendtec is my blender of choice.
 I use it every day – sometimes 2-3x/day!
 For years I used a KitchenAid food processor.
-While it worked well for a few years, after about 3-4 years, its design began to show some flaws.
-The motor worked well, but the bowl started to crack and also accumulate debris in the handle (which I thought was odd).
-I could clean through the handle, but only by dismantling the bowl (which was not intended, one can tell after dismantling)!
-Recently, I upgraded my processor to the Breville Sous Chef.
+I gave it a run for its money, and after 6-8 years needed a new machine.
+The Breville Sous Chef is now my new processor, and I’ve just begun experimenting with it.

 I had heard incredible reviews about this machine, especially after participating in The Blender Girl’s recipe event back in October.
 There are a few key things I love about the Breville…

 (1) The bowl is BPA-FREE! (not many processors offer this).

 (2) The bowl has a 16-cup capacity (you know what that means?
 Quadruple batches of hummus, my friends!) plus a smaller insert for smaller batch needs.

 (4) Assortment of disc attachments for grating and slicing, including one with variable slicing, you can see it in this video.